 It took us over 50 years of combined research to get here, and we did it, we would like you to share in that, make the changes you need in your life easy and quickly and above all safely.

-That’s why we give a solid 60 day 100% money back guarantee, because we know you will love these products and even better than that, we know you will love the changes you will make.
+We know you will love these products and even better than that, we know you will love the changes you will make to yourself.

 I gave up even desiring cigarettes after one listen.
 These audios are awesome.
 I have used the audios irregularly since quitting about a week ago but seriously I have no desire to start again.